-The Northern Virginia Transportation Authority (Authority) is a regional body focused on delivering real transportation solutions and value for Northern Virginia's transportation dollars by bringing Northern Virginia jurisdictions and agencies together to prioritize projects and implement solutions.
-In 2002, the Authority was created by an act of the Virginia General Assembly to develop and update a regional transportation plan of prioritized multimodal transportation projects to address the mobility needs of Planning District 8.
+The Northern Virginia Transportation Authority (Authority), created by an act of the Virginia General Assembly to develop and update a regional transportation plan of prioritized multimodal transportation projects and to address the mobility needs of Planning District 8, is a regional body focused on delivering real transportation solutions and value for Northern Virginia's transportation dollars.
+The Authority brings Northern Virginia jurisdictions and agencies together to prioritize and fund regionally significant multimodal transportation solutions.
 As directed via HB 599 (2012) and HB 1470 (2015), the Authority uses performance criteria to analyze project benefits relative to costs with the goal of reducing congestion and improving emergency evacuation.

 The landmark HB 2313 (2013) statewide transportation funding legislation also provided new, sustained regional funding for the Authority and its member jurisdictions.
-Revenues from a two percent Transient Occupancy Tax, (TOT) a fifteen cents per \$100 Grantor's Tax and \$.07 Sales and Use Tax, were divided with thirty percent flowing to the individual jurisdiction members for use on transportation improvements and the Authority retaining seventy percent to add new capacity to multimodal facilities across the region.
+Revenues from a two percent Transient Occupancy Tax, (TOT) a fifteen cents per \$100 Grantor's Tax and \$.07 Sales and Use Tax, were divided with thirty percent flowing to the individual jurisdiction members for use on transportation improvements, and the Authority retaining seventy percent to add new capacity to multimodal facilities across the region.